 However, science is very difficult to implement without error, such as the error that could result from the scientists’ personal biases or other fears.

 It is easy to perform tasks that look like science, but to implement the simple sounding process of science without error is almost impossible without an instinct for integrity, responsibility, curiosity, courage, tolerance, independent thought, honesty, peace, nobility, and progress.
-Therefore, a couple thousand years ago:
+Therefore, a few thousand years ago, science became possible with the evolution of the Soul of Humanity; whereas, appeals to authority are the product of genes that preceded human human evolution—the Soul of Animals—conformism, tribalism, and dominance hierarchy.

 Falsifiability is the delineation between science and non-science, and thus if a theory is not falsifiable, then it is not a scientific theory.
 All tests are attempts to falsify the theory.